Skarsnik/QUsb2snes/docs/index.md

 ## SD2Snes

-If you came from usb2snes.com, the firmware should be provided directly on the bundle.
+Latest firmware already has the usb2snes support in it.
+Just choose or enable the Sd2snes support in QUsb2Snes.

-You need to install the last Usb2Snes firmware by Redguy (https://github.com/RedGuyyyy/sd2snes/releases/tag/usb2snes_v11) .
-Just follows the instruction provided.
-Don't start usb2snes.exe since QUsb2snes do the same thing that the original software.
+If you want to use an old fimrware (< 1.11) you need to install the last [Usb2Snes firmware by Redguyyy](https://github.com/RedGuyyyy/sd2snes/releases/) by following the instruction provided.
+Don't start `usb2snes.exe` since QUsb2snes do the same thing than the original software.
 Your sd2snes device should show up on the Devices menu when connected.

-## SNES9x Rerecording
+#### SNES9x Rerecording & BSnes-AS

-Snes9x-rr allows to run Lua scripts in the emulator, that allows use to connect to QUsb2snes.
-You can use the Multitroid version of Snes9x-rr (http://multitroid.com/) or use Snes9x-rr 1.60 https://github.com/gocha/snes9x-rr/releases.
-Older version of Snes9x-rr does not allow to write to ROM from Lua so some application will not work.

-Activate the `Lua bridge` on the device menu of QUsb2Snes.
-Then run the luabridge.lua script from the LuaBridge folder from the Lua console window in Snes9x
+This is not supported anymore.
+Please refer to older QUsb2Snes releases documentation if you really need it.
+Emulator with Emulator Network Access support are recommanded instead.
+Use Snes9x-nwa, Bizhawk with the nwa tool or bsnes-plus-nwa

-## BizHawk 2.3.1 (bsnes core recommanded)
+## BizHawk 2.9 or later (bsnes core recommanded)

-In the device menu of QUsb2Snes activate the `lua bridge`

-You will need to change the Lua support on the emulator.
-Go into the `Config -> Customize` menu then goes into the Advanced tab and select `Lua+LuaInterface` at the bottom in the Lua core part.
-Restart the emulator.
-In the Lua directory of BizHawk create a `lua_bridge` directory (or a similar name) then copy the content of the BizHawk directory from QUsb2Snes (the lua file and the dll file).
-Run your game and then in the `Tools` menu start the `Lua console` click on the folder icon to load the `multibridge.lua` file.
-You need to close the Lua console if you want to disconnect properly.
+Download the Emulator Network Access plugin for bizhawk at https://github.com/Skarsnik/Bizhawk-nwa-tool/releases Enable or choose the Emulator Network Access support in QUsb2Snes.
+Copy the dll in the `ExternalTools` directory in you BizHawk folder (or create it if needed) then load the tool from the `Tools->External Tools` menu.

+The lua bridge method is not supported anymore.
+Please refer to older QUsb2Snes releases for instructions if you really need it

 ## RetroArch